davidfowl/DocsStaging/Pipelines.md

 ## [PipeReader](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipelines.pipereader?view=dotnet-plat-ext-2.1)

-The `PipeReader` manages memory on the caller's behalf, because of this it's important to **always** call `PipeReader.AdvanceTo` after calling `PipeReader.ReadAsync`.
+The `PipeReader` manages memory on the caller's behalf.
+Because of this, it's important to **always** call `PipeReader.AdvanceTo` after calling `PipeReader.ReadAsync`.
 This lets the `PipeReader` know when the caller is done with the memory so that it can be tracked appropriately.
 The `ReadOnlySequence<byte>` returned from `PipeReader.ReadAsync` is only valid until the call the `PipeReader.AdvanceTo`.
 This means that it's illegal to use it after calling `PipeReader.AdvanceTo` and doing so may result in invalid/undocumented/broken behavior.

-`PipeReader.AdvanceTo` takes 2 `SequencePosition`s, the first one determines how much memory was consumed and the second determines how much of the buffer was observed.
-Marking data as consumed means the pipe can clean the memory up (return it to the underlying buffer pool etc), while marking data as observed controls what the next call to `PipeReader.ReadAsync` will do.
-Marking everything observed means the next call to `PipeReader.ReadAsync` will not return until there's more data.
+`PipeReader.AdvanceTo` takes two `SequencePosition` arguments.
+The first one determines how much memory was consumed and the second determines how much of the buffer was observed.
+Marking data as consumed means that the pipe can clean the memory up (return it to the underlying buffer pool etc), while marking data as observed controls what the next call to `PipeReader.ReadAsync` will do.
+Marking everything as observed means that the next call to `PipeReader.ReadAsync` will not return until there's more data written to the pipe.
 Any other value will make the next call to `PipeReader.ReadAsync` return immediately with the unobserved data.

 ### Scenarios